Preston is a graduate from Johnny Warren Football Foundation training program.

 In 2014, in addition to his football, Preston is also Vice-Captain of his school, and is also achieving excellent academic results, with him being at the top of five subjects for his year (ie Year 12).

-In 2015, Preston heads off to the UK with a two year visa to further his football experiences.
+In late January 2015, Preston heads off to the UK with a two year visa to further his football experiences and development.